 - To build something ourselves as practice for our future building projects.
 Since neither of us had built anything bigger than an Ikea bookshelf, we thought it was a good idea to start with a tiny building before attempting to build a shabin.

 - The design had to be something we would want to use for at least 5 years.
 Since it was going to be a while until we built something with indoor plumbing.

-- We wanted a nice toilet, not too smelly, so everyone would enjoy using it.
+- We wanted a nice toilet, not too smelly, so that everyone would enjoy using it.

 Types of outdoor toilets